gillian-guide/gillian-guide.github.io/docs/essential-modding/shader-fixes.ru.md

         ???+ tip "Console-like Gamma"
             If you also want to have console-like gamma, extract :material-folder:==2.
 Addons\Console-like Gamma== to your game folder, replacing all files when prompted.

-=== "A part of UAL's modloader | Updating FusionFix files"
+=== "Part of UAL's modloader | Updating FusionFix files"
     - Instructions:
         * Go to the [Releases](https://github.com/Parallellines0451/GTAIV.ShaderFixesCollection/releases) page.
         * Download the latest version.
         * Extract the files from the :material-folder:==1.
 Main== to the :material-folder:==update==, replacing all files if prompted.
+        ??? tip "Console-like Gamma"
+            If you also want to have console-like gamma and ==you're not using FusionFix==, extract :material-folder:==2.
+Addons\Console-like Gamma== to :material-folder:==update==, replacing all files when prompted.

 === "Part of IV Tweaker"
     !!! warning ""
         This is not reccomended due to potential incompatibility issues.
+Use the UAL's modloader method or [latest FusionFix port](fusionfix.md) instead.
     - Instructions:
         * Go to the [Releases](https://github.com/Parallellines0451/GTAIV.ShaderFixesCollection/releases) page.
         * Download the latest version.